 Apprentice wages based upon a percentage of the journeyman's hourly wage rate and advancements are made during the four years of apprenticeship.

-APPRENTICE WAGE RATES
+INSIDE WIREMAN APPRENTICE PAY RATES